 4) He’s a TRAP law champion

-The point of TRAP laws are usually to impose costly and medically unnecessary building requirements and other burdensome stipulations that reduce access to abortion services.
+The point of TRAP laws are to impose costly and medically unnecessary building requirements and other burdensome stipulations that reduce access to abortion services.

 5) He’s against the ACA

 Ed Gillespie once called the Affordable Care Act, which has helped millions more people access the health care they need, “a monstrosity” — which is appalling by itself.
 Additionally, he refused to come out against the failed Trumpcare bill that would have “defunded” Planned Parenthood and taken health care away from millions of Americans.